Building Docker Images with heroku.yml

 ARG FOO

-With a multi-stage Docker build you can manage build and production images for your application in a single Dockerfile
+With a multi-stage Docker build, you can manage build and production images for your application in a single Dockerfile

 .
-For example, you might want to have specific packages or database migration scripts only available at build and release time, but not in your final production image.
+For example, you want to have specific packages or database migration scripts only available at build and release time, but not in your final production image.

 Here’s an example of a multi-stage Dockerfile